ropensci/rcrossref/README.md

 * Get citation information for `rcrossref` in R doing `citation(package = 'rcrossref')`
 * Please note that this package is released with a Contributor Code of Conduct (https://ropensci.org/code-of-conduct/).
 By contributing to this project, you agree to abide by its terms.

----

-This package is part of a richer suite called fulltext (https://github.com/ropensci/fulltext), along with several other packages, that provides the ability to search for and retrieve full text of open access scholarly articles.

----